William Cullen Bryant: New-York Evening Post

 In the throes of the failing struggle to raise subscriptions, he accepted part-time duties with the New-York Evening Post under William Coleman; then, partly because of Coleman's ill health, traceable to the consequences of a duel and then a stroke, Bryant's responsibilities expanded rapidly.
 From assistant editor he rose to editor-in-chief and co-owner of the newspaper that had been founded by Alexander Hamilton.
 Over the next half century, the Post would become the most respected paper in the city and, from the election of Andrew Jackson, the major platform in the Northeast for the Democratic Party and subsequently of the Free Soil and Republican Parties.
 In the process, the Evening-Post also became the pillar of a substantial fortune.
 Despite his Federalist beginnings, Bryant had shifted to being one of the most liberal voices of the century.
+In 1848, Bryant took on John Bigelow as a partner and co-owner, after Bigelow was able to borrow money from Charles O'Conor to buy his share.

 An early supporter of organized labor, with his 1836 editorials asserting the right of workmen to strike, Bryant also defended religious minorities and immigrants, and promoted the abolition of slavery.
 He "threw himself into the foreground of the battle for human rights" and did not cease speaking out against the corrupting influence of certain bankers in spite of their efforts to break down the paper.
 According to newspaper historian Frank Luther Mott, Bryant was "a great liberal seldom done justice by modern writers".

 He was elected an associate fellow of the American Academy of Arts and Sciences in 1855.

 Despite his once staunch opposition to Thomas Jefferson and his party, Bryant became one of the key supporters in the Northeast of that same party under Jackson.
 Bryant's views, always progressive though not quite populist, led him to join the Free Soilers when the Free Soil Party became a core of the new Republican Party in 1856.

 Bryant vigorously campaigned for John Frémont, which enhanced his standing in party councils.
 In 1860, he was one of the prime Eastern exponents of Abraham Lincoln, and Bryant introduced Lincoln at Cooper Union prior to his Cooper Union speech, which was considered influential in lifting Lincoln to the nomination and then the presidency.
 In the 1860 presidential election, he elected Lincoln and Hannibal Hamlin as a presidential elector.